phyyyy343434/MULTI-PROFILE/README.md

+🚀 MULTI-PROFILE
+Effortless Git Identity Management for Multiple Accounts

 📖 Overview
 MULTI-PROFILE is a streamlined solution for developers who manage multiple GitHub or GitLab accounts (e.g., Work vs. Personal) on a single machine.
-It automates the switching of SSH keys and Git user identities based on the directory context.

-🎯 The Problem
-Accidentally committing to a company repository using a personal email, or failing to push because of the wrong SSH key.

 ✅ The Solution
 Using Git Conditional Includes to dynamically load configurations based on the project path.